We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 - Not as cheap as the F1

 There’s only one place to look if you’re after a full-face snorkel mask.
-Tribord is by far the best and most reliable manufacturer of full-face snorkeling masks.
-The EasyBreath is ergonomic, user-friendly, and relatively affordable.
-There’s a reason this design has been copied so frequently and shamelessly!
+Wildhorn Outfitters is by far the best and most reliable manufacturer of full-face snorkeling masks.
+The Seaview 180° V2 Full Face Snorkel Mask is ergonomic, user-friendly, and affordable.
+With a unique breathing system, it’s arguably the safest and most comfortable full-face snorkel mask on the market.

 If you’re looking for more full-face options, take a look at our full rundown of the best full face snorkel masks.